tiagomapmarques/js-boilerplate/STANDARDS.md

 (example: in typescript or when using Js PropTypes) are imported last when deconstructing.

-No project module is imported or exported through the `default` mechanism.
+No module or component is imported or exported through the `default` mechanism.
 Airbnb coding standards are flawless for typical Js/node packages but they do not take into account the volatility of code, features, requirements and dependencies that a frontend project has to deal with.
 For more information on the subject, see https://github.com/benmosher/eslint-plugin-import/issues/889.
-If there needs to be a default import (for example for environment runtime variables imports or for initialising webpack), make sure there is also a matching named import in order to keep code consistency.
+If there needs to be a default import (for example for environment runtime variables imports or due to a restriction of an external library), make sure there is also a matching named import in order to keep code consistency.

 All other linting rules from `airbnb-base` must be followed as it is the chosen standard for this project.